kchapelier/in-browser-download/README.md

 ### download(data, filename)

-Force the download of the data as a file with the given filename.
+Force the download of the given data as a file with the given filename.

 **Arguments**

- * **data :** The content of the file to download as a string or an ArrayBuffer.
+ * **data :** The content of the file to download as a blob, a string or an ArrayBuffer.
  * **filename :** The name of the file to download.

 ### download.isSupported()